 Illness anxiety disorder (previously called hypochondriasis or hypochondria, terms that have been abandoned because of their pejorative connotation) most commonly begins during early adulthood and appears to occur equally among men and women.

 The patient's fears may derive from misinterpreting nonpathologic physical symptoms or normal bodily functions (eg, borborygmi, abdominal bloating and crampy discomfort, awareness of heartbeat, sweating).

 Patients with illness anxiety disorder are so preoccupied with the idea that they are or might become ill that their illness anxiety impairs social and occupational functioning or causes significant distress.
 Patients may or may not have physical symptoms, but if they do, their concern is more about the possible implications of the symptoms than the symptoms themselves (eg, their stomach discomfort itself is less distressing to them than the possibility it might be cancer).

 Some patients examine themselves repeatedly (eg, looking at their throat in a mirror, checking their skin for lesions).
 They are easily alarmed by new somatic sensations.
 Some patients visit physicians frequently (care-seeking type); others rarely seek medical care (care-avoidant type).

 The course is often chronic—fluctuating in some, steady in others.
 Some patients recover.

-The diagnosis of illness anxiety disorder is based on criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), including the following:
+The diagnosis of illness anxiety disorder is based on criteria from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5-TR), including the following:

 The patient is preoccupied with having or acquiring a serious illness.